NanoComp/mpb/doc/docs/Scheme_Tutorial.md

 tefreqs:, 13, 0.3, 0.3, 0, 0.424264, 0.372604, 0.540287, 0.644083, 0.81406, 0.828135, 0.890673, 1.01328, 1.1124
 ```

-These lines are designed to allow you to easily extract the band-structure information and import it into a spreadsheet for graphing.
+These lines are designed to allow you to easily extract the band-structure information for plotting.
 They comprise the k point index, the k components and magnitude, and the frequencies of the bands, in comma-delimited format.
 Each line is prefixed by "tefreqs" for TE bands, "tmfreqs" for TM bands, and "freqs" for ordinary bands produced by `(run)`.
 Using this prefix, you can extract the data you want from the output by passing it through a program like `grep`.
 For example, if you had redirected the output to a file `foo.out` as described earlier, you could extract the TM bands by running `grep tmfreqs foo.out` at the terminal prompt.
 Note that the output includes a header line, like:

 ```
 tefreqs:, k index, kx, ky, kz, kmag/2pi, band 1, band 2, band 3, band 4, band 5, band 6, band 7, band 8